 \section{Higgs boson distributions in $\gamma\gamma$-induced $HH\,$ and $HHH\,$ production}

 In this section, we go through the main kinematical features of the Higgs bosons in $\gamma\gamma$-induced $\mu^+\mu^- \!\to \mu^+\mu^- (HH,HHH)\,$ production.
 We first present the inclusive Higgs kinematical distributions.
 Then we include the effect of a reduced acceptance in the Higgs kinematics due to a possible shielding of the detector in the forward regions, where the {\it beam-induced background} (BIB) might become prohibitive~\cite{Cummings:2011zz,Kahn:2011zz,Mokhov:2011zzd,Mokhov:2014hza,DiBenedetto:2018cpy,Bartosik:2019dzq,Bartosik:2020xwr,Lucchesi:2020dku}.
-To this end, we will assume a two-body decay of the produced Higgs (giving the dominant contribution to the Higgs decay width, through the channels $H\to b\bar b, c\bar c, gg, \tau\tau$), and put a minimum transverse-momentum cut and a maximum rapidity cut on the Higgs decay products (applying no decay branching ratio).
+To this end, we will assume a two-body decay of the produced Higgs (giving the dominant contribution to the Higgs decay width, through the channels $H\to b\bar b, c\bar c, gg, \tau\tau$), and put a minimum transverse-momentum cut and a maximum rapidity cut on the Higgs decay products (applying no decay branching ratio) \footnote{ In the following (in particular in Figures~\ref{fig:kinHH_acc},~\ref{fig:kinHHH_acc}, and~\ref{fig:sigma_cut}) we will label the Higgs decay product as $b$ given the importance of the $H\to b\overline{b}$ decay channel, but the actual flavour of these particles is immaterial since no branching ratio is applied in the calculation. }.
 In particular, we simulate the effect of introducing ``shielding nozzles'' in the detector, by assuming a detector coverage for all kind of particles only for transverse momentum and rapidity $p_T> 20 $ GeV, $|y|<3$.

 As for the single Higgs production, in the present approximation, the Higgs kinematics simply reflects the rapidity distribution of the initial $\gamma\gamma$ system as provided by the collinear photon spectrum described by the EPA in Eq.~(\ref{eq:EPA}), which gives vanishing Higgs transverse momentum.